-The San Francisco Community College District shall provide an educational and employment environment in which no person shall be unlawfully denied full and equal access to, the benefits of, or be unlawfully subjected to discrimination on the basis of ethnic group identification, national origin, religion, age, race, color, ancestry, marital status, sex, gender, gender identity, gender expression, sexual orientation, physical disability, mental disability, medical condition, genetic information, or military and veteran status of any person, or on the basis of those perceived characteristics or based on association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that is administered by, funded directly by, or that receives any financial assistance from the State Chancellor or Board of Governors of the California Community Colleges.
+The San Francisco Community College District shall provide an educational and employment environment in which no person shall be unlawfully denied full and equal access to, the benefits of, or be unlawfully subjected to discrimination on the basis of ethnic group identification, national origin, religion, age, race, color, ancestry, marital status, sex, gender, gender identity, gender expression, sexual orientation, pregnancy or related conditions, physical disability, mental disability, medical condition, genetic information, or military and veteran status of any person, or on the basis of those perceived characteristics or based on association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that is administered by, funded directly by, or that receives any financial assistance from the State Chancellor or Board of Governors of the California Community Colleges.

-Nor shall any such persons be denied full and equal access to, the benefits of, or be subjected to discrimination on the basis of domestic partner status, AIDS/HIV status, status as a lesbian, gay, bisexual, transgender or questioning person in any District program or activity.
+Nor shall any such persons be denied full and equal access to, the benefits of, or be subjected to discrimination on the basis of domestic partner status\, AIDS/HIV status\, status as a lesbian, gay, bisexual, transgender\ or questioning\ person in any District program or activity.

-The policy of the San Francisco Community College District is to provide an educational and employment environment free from unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communications constituting sexual harassment, or any other sexual misconduct.
+The policy of the San Francisco Community College District is to provide an educational and employment environment free from all forms of sex-based harassment and discrimination, including unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communications constituting sexual harassment, or any other sexual misconduct.